markpandan/odin-testing-practice/README.md

-# my-webpack-configuration
+# odin-testing-project

+This repository was made for submission to the [Odin Project: Testing Practice](https://www.theodinproject.com/lessons/node-path-javascript-testing-practice)

-This template repository contains the following npm modules:
+It also contains the following npm modules:
+- babel
+- jest
 - webpack
 - webpack-cli
 - html-webpack-plugin